AI-Planning/pddl-generators/README.md

 **Note:** We do not make any claims whatsoever about the validity of the problem ranges generated, nor about the adequacy of the kind of problems that are generated within a domain.
 We have made an effort to imitate closely the examples known from published problem suites, and we have generally chosen the most obvious first-guess randomization strategy.
 Some of the generators, like the one for Assembly, are quite a hack.
 Nevertheless, we believe that the generators form an invaluable tool for experimentation - they have definetely done so in our own experiments.
 Please contact us with any comments or suggestions.

 ## Acknowledgments
 We thank all persons involved in the development of any of the domains below.
-We have mentioned all names of persons we knew were involved, and apologize if someone was left out.
+We try to mention the persons involved in creating the generators, but some authors are missing.
 Please contact us with any additional information on this.
-Thanks also go to Malte Helmert for discussions on the validity of problem ranges, and to Ulrich Scholz for pointing out bugs.

 ## Assembly